Get ready for the lesbian Netflix shows you have to watch!

 But Jean has a husband and a kid.
 And the kid turns out to be queer too (maybe the best storyline of this show)!

-This is another lesbian Netflix show that got canceled after one season.
+This is another lesbian Netflix show that got canceled after one season (and we are not okay with that!).
 Are you seeing a pattern here?
 Because I am.
 Still, the first and only season is definitely worth a watch!

 It’s super enjoyable and quite relatable at some points too.

-Sydney is one of the awkward kids at school who finds out that she has some kind of superpowers.
+Sydney is one of the awkward kids at school who discovers she has superpowers.
 She falls in love with her best friend, Dina, who starts dating one of the jocks.

-Of course, that makes Sydney mad and jealous, which makes her superpowers act up, and she ends up finding herself in a lot of funny and awkward situations.
+Of course, that makes Sydney mad and jealous, which causes her superpowers to act up, and she ends up in a lot of funny and awkward situations.

 If you’re not into Ryan Murphy’s style, definitely skip this one.
-The Politician isn’t for everyone but I enjoyed watching it this LGBT Netflix show.
+The Politician isn’t for everyone, but I enjoyed watching this LGBT Netflix show.

-The show focuses around high school student Payton who has always known he wants to become president.
-However, he first has to become the student body’s president at his high school.
+The show focuses on high school student Payton, who has always known he wants to become president.
+However, he must first become his high school’s student body’s president.

-Jenji Kohan, who made Orange is the New Black, was the executive producer on this new show.
-The show is about fraternal twins who suddenly find themselves needing a lot of money, so, naturally, they become bounty hunters.
+Jenji Kohan, who created Orange is the New Black, executive produced this show.
+The show is about fraternal twins who suddenly need a lot of money, so naturally, they become bounty hunters.

 One of the twins has a good storyline in which she discovers she’s bi.

-Apparently the show did extremely bad, because Netflix canceled it only 2 months after it was released, not even giving the show time to build a fan base.
+Apparently, the show did extremely poorly because Netflix canceled it only two months after its release, not even giving the show time to build a fan base.

 Sense8 is about a group of humans who become mentally and emotionally linked.